ltaylorwarren/pam/README.md

 ```

 # 5. Adaptive Priming
 This is optional and works only for RatOS V2.x.
+It moves the priming location closer to the meshed area.
 ```ini
 [pam]
 optimus_prime: True             # Activate the adaptive priming feature